Three zones failed overnight: the outdoor control board

 What fixed it

-We explained that the compressor, the refrigerant circuit, and all three indoor units were healthy.
+The compressor, the refrigerant circuit, and all three indoor units were healthy.
 The fault sat only in the outdoor control board.
-We sourced a matching board for the Starmex model and fitted it to the outdoor unit.
+We sourced a matching board for the Mitsubishi Electric model and fitted it to the outdoor unit.
 We then powered up each zone one at a time and confirmed E7 had cleared on all three.
 A full cooling cycle on each zone verified steady two-way communication and normal compressor running.

 Outcome